 Spreadsheets lend themselves to creating Gantt charts, although don’t be fooled.
-Creating a Gantt chart like this is time consuming and you won’t have the options to display all the data.
+Creating a Gantt chart like this is time consuming (unless you use a Gantt chart template), and you won’t have the options to display all the data.
 For example, it’s practically impossible to show dependencies, but your stakeholders probably won’t want to see that level of detail anyway.
 Worse, it won’t automatically update so every time something changes you will have to manually alter the lines.

 It can be a massive overhead to keep your entire project plan in Microsoft Excel or something similar, so this option is really only suitable for creating high level plans that show the overall project, not for listing every single task.

 Use the first column in the spreadsheet as the task list.
 Use the next columns to show the timescale.
 Choose whether you want one column to equal a month, half a month, a week or a day (although scheduling by day is really only suitable for the smallest projects).
 Then simply color in the cells in the spreadsheet – you could pick different colors to represent different resources carrying out activities, but remember to add a key so you remember what color represents which workstream or resource.
 Add borders to the cells so you can read across the lines more easily.

 Why make things hard for yourself?
 All the options above require you to do some additional work to turn the project information into something that your project stakeholders can understand.
 You might find that most of the work is done for you if you use a project management software product that includes project reporting options.